raygun101/MarkupKit/README.md

     - (void)playerView:(LMPlayerView *)playerView isReadyForDisplay:(BOOL)readyForDisplay;

-This protocol is simply a strongly typed wrapper around the player layer's "readyForDisplay" property, which uses key-value observing to notify listeners of state changes.
+This protocol is simply a strongly typed wrapper around the player layer's `readyForDisplay` property, which uses key-value observing to notify listeners of state changes.

 See _LMPlayerView.h_ for more information.